mslacken/mslacken.github.io/_posts/2022-02-27-ww4-installation.md

       export options: ro,sync,no_root_squash,no_subtree_check
       mount: true
 ```
+Before starting all the necessary services, the configuration of the `dhcpd` service must be altered.
+For this add the name of the network interface to `DHCPD_INTERFACE` in the file `/etc/sysconfig/dhdpd`.
 After this steps, you can now let configure warewulf the rest of the system with command
 ```
 wwctl configure -a